Educational Partnerships at Lone Star College

 - Reverse transfer is a program specifically designed to allow students who transfer to a university prior to earning an associate’s degree to be awarded that credential while pursuing their bachelor’s degree.

 - The Texas Reverse Transfer Initiative is a multi-partner, grant-funded project developed to increase associate degrees awarded and enhance collaboration among Texas two- and four-year postsecondary institutions.
-The project is led by Lone Star College System, University of Texas at Austin, and University of Texas System.
+The project is led by Lone Star College, University of Texas at Austin, and University of Texas System.

 Library Technical Services